52 Delicious Places to Eat in London as Picked by a Local

 Soho is one of the most popular neighborhoods for tourists (as well as locals) to eat and drink.
 This is also where many people go clubbing.
 Meat Market (a sister chain of Meat Mission and Meat Liquor) is located in Covent Garden – which is definitely worth a visit.
 I think Meat Mission itself is more fun and cozy, but the food here is also spectacular for burger lovers.

 There is not a lot to say about this one: the interior is stylish and the pizzas are amazing.
 Baked in a wood fired oven.
-A great tip for good food in London!
+Definitely one of the best places to eat in London.

 19. Freud Bar